BizTalk Filter Finder Tool

 But that’s not all.
 Even worse if you have orchestrations using filters based on the content/context of the message in the activation.

-This kind of analyze is hard because BizTalk Server Administration Console doesn’t provide an easy way out-of-the-box for you to see these subscriptions for example in a central place or in a visual diagram like:
+This kind of analysis is hard because BizTalk Server Administration Console doesn’t provide an easy way out-of-the-box for you to see these subscriptions, for example, in a central place or in a visual diagram like:

 BizTalk subscriptions diagram prof-of-concept